brillout/goldpage/docs/csr-and-ssr-explained.md

 # CSR & SSR Explained

+This document explains the differences between CSR and SSR, between interactive and non-interactive, and between static and dynamic.

 > :information_source: You can use Goldpage without reading this document; we recommend that you write your app first and learn about CSR and SSR later.

-This document explains the differences between CSR and SSR, interactive and non-interactive, static and dynamic.

 > :information_source:
 > If you already know what CSR and SSR are then checkout